Russia is an amazing country, but before you can enjoy its myriad of sights, you’ll need to get your hands on a visa.

 After you’ve arrived in Russia and received your migration card, you have 7 working days to register your visa.
 This does not apply if you’re staying for less than 7 working days.

-By registering your Russian visa, you are essentially telling the authorities where you are staying.
-You have to register your visa in each city you visit.
+By registering your Russian visa, you are essentially telling the authorities where you’re staying.
+You’ll need to register your visa in each city you visit.
 To do so, you need to fill in a short registration form.

 Hotels will automatically register your visa.
-But, if you plan on staying in an Airbnb apartment, you have to get your Russian host to complete the registration step.
+But, if you plan on staying in an Airbnb apartment, for example, you have to get your Russian host to complete the registration step.

-- You can apply for a visa to Russia at the Russian Visa Centre Application Website.
+- You can apply for a visa to Russia from UK on the Russian Visa Centre Application Website.
 This will cost you a total of £108.40.

 - You need a valid passport that is at least 18 months old and more than 6 months away from expiring after your visit to Russia.